casper-network/ceps/text/0006-equivocation-catastrophes.md

 [prior-art]: #prior-art

-There have been cases of blockchain projects introducing manual interventions in order to revert catastrophical events, for example the Ethereum DAO hack.
+There have been cases of blockchain projects introducing manual interventions in order to revert catastrophical events, for example the Ethereum DAO hack (see also [link](https://drive.google.com/file/d/1XuZ_3IcYbhg9hkPw2h6HH5rdkBsf2JS-/view)).

 ## Unresolved questions